Union Congregational Church and Parsonage

-Union Congregational Church and Parsonage, built in 1886, is a historic church located at 110 Bennett Street in Buffalo, Wyoming.
+Union Congregational Church and Parsonage, built in 1886, is a historic church in Buffalo, Wyoming, United States.
 It was the first church built in Buffalo, and one of the first two churches established in the northern part of the Wyoming Territory.

 Early history

 In December 1883, the Reverend Addison Blanchard, superintendent of missions for the Colorado and Wyoming Congregational Church, visited Buffalo.
 He spent three weeks preaching, and visiting almost every family in town.
 He found that there were a few families who wanted to participate in a "union church" on the "simple basis of pure Christianity in which minor differences of opinion and forms should be tolerated...."

-In February 1884, Buffalo's first resident pastor, Revenend George C. Rock of Philadelphia arrived, and he preached during the next eight months.
+In February 1884, Buffalo's first resident pastor, Reverend George C. Rock of Philadelphia, arrived, and he preached during the next eight months.
 On October 13, 1884, Superintendent Blanchard organized the Union Congregational Church of Buffalo, with ten founding members.
-The congregation met for services in the log schoolhouse located at what is now 138 North Main Street.
-However, they purchased some land from Mrs. Juliet Hart, and began to plan for their own building.
+The congregation met for services in a log schoolhouse at what is now 138 North Main Street.
+Soon they purchased some land from Mrs. Juliet Hart and began to plan for their own building.